XTGamer1/anime-api/README.md

 1. This `api` does not store any files , it only link to the media which is hosted on 3rd party services.

 2. This `api` is explicitly made for educational purposes only and not for commercial usage.
-This repo will not be responsible for any misuse of it.
+This repo will not be responsible for any misuse of it

 <p align="center">
       <img